 p+++ title = “Creating SSH key pairs on Windows” description = “How to create key pairs for use with Anvil on Windows” +++

 To create SSH keys on Windows, a companion program to the popular SSH client PuTTY will be used.
-Download and install the PuTTY package at this link.
+Download and install the PuTTY package (64-bit x86 .msi installer) from this link.
 This will install both PuTTY itself and the PuTTYgen program to generate the key pair.

 Once installed, start PuTTYgen.
 Click the Generate key to create the key pair.